thisismydesign/reflection_utils/README.md

 For usage and examples for each of them take a look at the [unit tests](https://github.com/thisismydesign/reflection_utils/blob/master/spec/reflection_utils_spec.rb).

-Another approach would be to include this functionality into classes where its needded.
+Another approach would be to include this functionality into classes where its needed.
 It may be more elegant however moving this functionality into a separate utility class decouples the logic and removes dependency from those classes.

 ## Installation